SwindBlowing/homepage/_pages/about.md

 <!-- You can download my **CV** from [here](https://drive.google.com/file/d/1TOehCIetE-TVqvNI1r7Bc3N-yl3s8PBM/view?usp=sharing).   -->

-My research interests lie broadly in generative models and large language models, with a particular focus on **diffusion models** and **multi-modal reasoning and generation**.
+My research interests lie broadly in generative models and large language models, with a particular focus on **diffusion models** and **multi-modal generation**.

 Publications